 I almost wish these candied pecans weren’t so good because I find myself reaching for them whenever the sweet tooth strikes (which is always).
 These sweet morsels are the best; they’re crunchy, brown buttery, and sweet yet not too sweet from a hint of salt.

-Best yet, candied pecans are TOO easy to make, requiring only 3 ingredients and 20 minutes to make.
+Best yet, this candied pecan recipe is TOO easy to make, requiring only 3 ingredients and 20 minutes to make.
 I’m not sure if I should say “you’re welcome” or “I’m sorry” for introducing you to your new obsession.

 Overwhelmed by all the possibilities for using these candied pecans?
-Start off by tossing them into a Crisp Apple Salad.
+Start off by tossing them into an Apple Salad with some Candied Bacon!

-- Light brown sugar – light brown sugar has a delicious, delicate molasses flavor that’s irresistible.
+- Light brown sugar – light brown sugar caramelizes, creating the perfect candy coating.

 How to Make Candied Pecans

-Keep heat at medium and add pecans, stirring occasionally.
-Caramelize for 6-7 minutes until the syrup thickens.
+Step 2 (Caramelize): Keep heat at medium and add pecans, stirring often.
+Caramelize for 5-9 minutes until the syrup thickens.
+Remove immediately.

 Candied pecans can be used in so many ways, adding a sweet crunch to snacks and meals.
 Here are my favorite ways to serve: